-- 15. The property is one of three units in a multi-family home.
-It was built in the year 1910. - 16.
-Following a child's routine testing for lead poisoning by a health care provider, RIDOH received notice from a certified lab that a child who resided in the property had an elevated blood lead level. - 17.
-In response to the child's lead poisoning, RIDOH conducted an inspection of the property. - 18.
-The inspection found lead paint hazards in both bedrooms of Apartment 2, including a child's bedroom.
+- 15. The property is a rental unit in a multi-family home. - 16.
+It was built in the year 1920. - 17.
+Defendants acquired and/or began to manage the property in or around the year 2008. - 18.
+Following a child's testing for lead poisoning by a health care provider, RIDOH received notice that a child who resided in the property had an elevated blood lead level. - 19.
+In response to the child's lead poisoning, RIDOH caused an inspection of the property to be conducted. - 20.
+The inspection found lead hazards in the bedrooms, kitchen, bathroom, and shared stairway of the property. - 21.
+The inspection also found lead hazards on, among other areas, the exterior siding, an exterior door, and windows.

-- 19. The inspection also found exterior lead hazards on the porch and trim, and on the siding of the dwelling. - 20.
-At the time of the child lead poisoning at the property, the property was owned and/or operated by the Defendants. - 21.
-This was not the first child lead poisoning at the property.
-Another child was lead poisoned at the property in approximately the last ten years.
-At the time of this prior lead poisoning, the property was owned and/or operated by 49-51 Wealth Avenue, LLC.
-Defendant Robert Riccardi was listed as the Registered Agent for 49-51 Wealth Avenue, LLC. - 22.
-Ownership of the property was later transferred from 49-51 Wealth Avenue, LLC to Defendant Regent Place; the second child was lead poisoned thereafter. - 23.
-After the second child's poisoning, and upon identifying lead hazards at the property, RIDOH issued a NOV to the Defendants.
-After Defendants failed to remediate the lead hazards, RIDOH issued a second NOV. - 24.
-Both the first NOV and second NOV for the property allege violations of the following laws: - a.
+- 22. At the time of the child lead poisoning at the property, the property was owned, operated, and/or managed by the Defendants. - 23.
+Following the inspection, Defendants were given notice of the lead violations. - 24.
+Both the first notice of violation and second notice of violation for the property allege violations of the following laws: - a.
 Lead Poisoning Prevention Act (R.I.
 Gen. Laws § 23-24.6); - b.
-Rules and Regulations for Lead Poisoning Prevention (216 R.I.
-Code R. § 50-15-3); and the - c.
+Rules and Regulations for Lead Poisoning; and the - c.
 Housing Maintenance and Occupancy Code (R.I.
 Gen. Laws § 45-24.3). - 25.
-Within thirty (30) days of receipt of the first NOV, Defendants were ordered to:

-- a.
-Provide RIDOH with a copy of the Lead Disclosure Form signed by the current tenants of the property indicating they received a copy of the report and the NOV; and - b.
-Hire a licensed lead contractor to perform lead hazard reductions to correct the violations found in the report and contact RIDOH when the violations had been corrected in order to schedule a clearance inspection; or - Notify RIDOH of their enrollment in the Lead Safe Providence Program or RI Housing Lead Safe Homes Program; or - d.
-Call RIDOH to schedule a site consultation and perform approved temporary lead hazard control measures, and submit a written request for an extension to the 30-day compliance period; and/or - e.
-Call RIDOH to schedule a site consultation, become a certified Lead Renovator or hire a Lead Renovation Firm, and request a variance to perform lead hazard control to correct the violation. - 26.
-Within thirty (30) days of receipt of the second NOV, Defendants were ordered to correct the outstanding violations through a licensed lead contractor or request an administrative hearing to contest the issuance of the second NOV.
-They failed to do so. - 27.
-To date, Defendants have failed to comply with the requirements of the abovementioned NOVs, even as Defendants' tenants, if any, may have been exposed to serious lead hazards.
+Within thirty (15) days of receipt of the first notice of violation, the Defendants were ordered to submit to RIDOH: - a.
+Documentation that they had contracted with or made reasonable efforts to contract with a licensed lead contractor; or - b.
+A written request for an extension, including: the address of the property in violation, the reason for the request, and a plan and timeline of how the violations will be corrected. - 26.
+Within thirty (30) days of receipt of the first notice of violation, the Defendants were ordered to have the violations corrected by a licensed lead contractor. - 27.
+Within thirty (30) days of receipt of the second notice of violation, Defendants were ordered to correct the outstanding violations through a licensed lead contractor or request an administrative hearing to contest the issuance of the second notice of violation.
+Defendants failed to do so. - 28.
+To date, Defendants have failed to fully comply with the requirements of the abovementioned notices of violation, even as Defendants' tenants, if any, may have been exposed to serious lead hazards.
 This failure to comply constitutes a significant environmental and health hazard to any tenants of the property, as well as the general public.